Highways (Obstruction by Body Corporate) Act 2004

 The Highways (Obstruction by Body Corporate) Act 2004 (c.
-29) is an Act of the Parliament of the United Kingdom.
+29) is an act of the Parliament of the United Kingdom.

+Background

+Nicholas Van Hoogstraten had claimed that the footpath through his land was not a public right of way and had therefore blocked access to it using a barn, barbed wire and old refrigeration units.

 Parliamentary debates

-The Bill for this Act passed through its stages in the House of Commons on the following dates:
+The bill for this act passed through its stages in the House of Commons on the following dates: